APPLICATIONS ARE CLOSED

 Summer Fellows:

-- Live in the historic village.
+- Live in the historic village of Old Deerfield, MA.

 - Explore history and material culture studies in hands-on classroom seminars, walking tours, and room studies with Historic Deerfield staff and visiting lecturers.